Sahil-tech684/Data-Anlytics---Muscle-Blaze/README.md

-MuscleBlaze Whey Protein – Data Analysis
+Title: MuscleBlaze Whey Protein – Data Analysis

-Problem Statement:Identification of features essential for the success of Muscle Blaze's new protein product through data analytics.
+Problem Statement: Identification of features essential for the success of Muscle Blaze's new protein product through data analytics.

 Methodology:
 1. Scraping data from the official Muscle Blaze site to gather relevant information.